Book Tour and Activities on the Go!

 Trip wouldn't be awesome if we didn't get nice guides like Rakesh n Rahul they are very helpful, friendly and handled everything patiently.
 Food was excellent especially when you are in a survival condition.
 Thankful to chef Karan one more little guy for serving tasty food.
 Kudos.

-The difficulty level of Hampta Pass trek is MODERATE.
+The difficulty level of Chandratal Lake trek is Moderate.
 Hence, it is recommended that you have a little prior experience of trekking and have the optimum level of fitness.
 It is advisable that you go through a thorough medical check-up before booking the trek.

-You should carry the following essentials for the Hampta Pass trek.
+You should carry the following essentials for the Chandratal Lake trek.

 Full sleeve shirts/T-shirts Track-pants Cotton socks Woollen socks Full sleeves sweater or fleece jacket (preferable) One light jacket Thermal inners Gloves Sun cap Scarf Trekking Shoes